ChannelApe/bigcommerce-sdk/CONTRIBUTING.md

 Please review our style guide.
 ChannelApe will request changes based on this style guide if needed on Pull Requests.
 The Java style guide can be found [here](https://channelape.github.io/styleguide/java/javaguide.html).

 ## Update README if applicable
-If you make any changes that affect the end user, please update the style guide to reflect this.
+If you make any changes that affect the end user, please update the README.md to reflect this.